CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-3.md

 # Example 3 Working with Technology

-How to add a hierarchical object such as Operation Routing or Bill Of Material using ProcessForce API
+This section explains how to add and manage hierarchical objects such as Operation Routing or Bill of Materials (BOM) using the ProcessForce API.
+Hierarchical data in ProcessForce follows a structured approach where objects like Operations, Resources, and Routing are interdependent.

 ---

 **Short Information about Hierarchical Data in ProcessForce Technology**

-When adding Operations to a Resource, you have to:
+When adding Operations to a Resource, follow these steps:

-1. Make sure that you are in an empty operation row:
+1. Make sure that you are on an empty operation row:

     ```csharp
     //Set current row to last position